Sheet moss (Hypnum cupresiforme) is by far one of the most popular carpeting mosses to use in the vivarium hobby.

-Hypnum sp. if given proper care, are a very easy moss to manage and grow.
+Hypnum sp. if given proper care, is a very easy moss to manage and grow.
 When propagated correctly, it will sprout small stems with spores on the tips that blow off and allow new mounds to begin growing.

 How to grow

 This is a plant that does not do well in constant moisture.
-If using a mister or fogger, sheet moss should spend the majority of the day dry with plenty of air flow.
+If using a mister or fogger, sheet moss should spend the majority of the day dry with plenty of airflow.

-Allowing sheet moss to dry out periodically will help prevent rotting and mold build up.
+Allowing sheet moss to dry out periodically will help prevent rotting and mold build-up.
 This type of moss is a moderate grower due to its pleurocarpous growth pattern.

 Plants Similar To Sheet Moss

-Furthermore, if for some reason you find this moss hard to acquire or would like to consider something similar to this plant… Here are some other plants you might find may do well with or in the place of Hypnum cupressiforme:
+Furthermore, if for some reason you find this moss hard to acquire or would like to consider something similar to this plant… Here are some other plants you might find may do well with or in the place of Hypnum cupresiforme:

-If you are a first time vivarium enthusiast building a paludarium, riparium or even a damp terrarium, I’d strongly recommend you start out with this moss before attempting to work with any of the other types of bryophytes. furthermore, when goingto purchase this moss for the first time, be wary of preserved or dyed versions of this moss.
-Live sheet moss will be free of any chemicals and easily grow in thriving envirionments.
+If you are a first-time vivarium enthusiast building a paludarium, riparium, or even a damp terrarium, I’d strongly recommend you start out with this moss before attempting to work with any of the other types of bryophytes. furthermore, when going to purchase this moss for the first time, be wary of preserved or dyed versions of this moss.
+Live sheet moss will be free of any chemicals and easily grow in thriving environments.